jacebenson/sn/src/standards/Catalog_Items.md

 #### Request Item Writing Tips

 * **Avoid capitalizing every word in a header, question or phrase**.
 The first letter of the first word of variables in a catalog item should be capitalized (i.e. Phone number).
 Capitalize professional titles, organizations, and other proper nouns, but in general, avoid the use of caps.
 * **Avoid the use of acronyms**.
-If an acronym is required, the full name should be written out the first time it is used with its corresponding acronym in parenthesis (i.e. Information and Educational Technology (IET)).
+If an acronym is required, the full name should be written out the first time it is used with its corresponding acronym in parenthesis (i.e. Associated Press (AP)).
 * **Use clear and concise language**.
 For variable questions, typically verbs are not necessary. (i.e. “Requestor’s job title” rather than “Enter the requestor’s job title.”)

 #### General Formatting